Monzyy/AniConvert/README.md

 ## Usage notes

-If HandBrakeCLI is not in your PATH, you may place it in the same directory as the script, or specify the path manually.
+- If HandBrakeCLI is not in your PATH, you may place it in the same directory as the script, or specify the path manually.
+- Install python requirements with `pip install -r requirements.txt`

 ## Example usage